wenjie1991/TSVdb/README.md

 # Bug Reporting & Suggestion
-Please feel free to open an issue or sent an email to sunwenjie(at)zju.edu.cn.
+Please feel free to open an issue or sent an email to sunwjie@gmail.com.

 # TSVdb
 TCGA Splicing Variation Database